-Charter School Annual Information UpdateInformation and instructions for completing the Charter School Annual Information Update.
+Charter School Annual Information UpdateInformation and instructions for completing the online Charter School Annual Information Update.

 The Charter School Annual Information Update (Information Update) provides an opportunity for charter schools to verify and update information that is currently on file with the California Department of Education (CDE) for the upcoming school year.
 The Information Update is accessible to all active charter schools.
 New charter schools that have not yet started serving students do not need to complete nor have access to the Information Update.

 The 2023–24 Information Update was released on March 27, 2023.
 The deadline to submit the Information Update was May 8, 2023.
 For charter schools that did not complete the Information Update by the aforementioned deadline, prior-year data (including funding type) has been carried over for the 2023–24 school year.

 Data collected via the Information Update for 2022–23 and 2023–24 are provided below.
 All data are provided as reported by the charter school.

 - 2022–23 Charter School Annual Information Update Results (XLSX)

 - 2023–24 Charter School Annual Information Update Results (XLSX)